-In order to bridge the gap between estimated revenue and expenses for 2024, reserves and deferred revenue amounts are being used.
+In order to bridge the gap between estimated revenue and expenses for 2024, deferred revenue amounts are being used.
 The table below provides an overview of the usage estimated for 2024.
 Note that deferred revenue is for committed projects spanning multiple years; for programs funded on a different fiscal year (usually provincial or federal initiatives); and planned activities that were not completed in the year budgeted for various reasons.

-Table 5: Estimated Use of Reserves, and Deferred Revenue in 2024
+Table 5: Estimated Use Deferred Revenue in 2024